raj-rao-rr/BBG-ECO-EXCEL/README.md

 ### Bloomberg Economic Release Parser

 ## 1	Introduction
-We provide a script and accompanying excel file to pull U.S. economic release information from Bloomberg.
+We provide a compact method for pulling historical U.S. economic release information from Bloomberg, updating the required excel spreadsheet and formatting the series as a continuous time series.

 ## 2	Software Dependencies
 * Python 3.6 with the following libraries (Pandas, Numpy, Time)